Thomi7/vocab-ocr/README.md

 #### Usage:

-Navigate to `{YOUR_SERVERS_URL}:{YOUR_PORT}` where you insert either 80 or the port you specified before.
+Navigate to `{YOUR_SERVERS_URL}:{YOUR_PORT}`.
 Everything but the pre- and post processing modes should be straight forward.
 There is more information on that on the web interface.

 ### Command line: